botic/stadtkatalog-openinghours/doc/interfaces/_types_.formatoptions.md

 • **locale**? : *undefined | string*

-the locale is used when formatting the name of the day, requires an installed ICU or browser support
+The locale is used when formatting the name of the day, requires an installed ICU or browser support

 ___